enriquegr84/QuakeAI/README.md

 Despite all the work we have done so far, this project still has a long road ahead and it is worth-noting that the difficulty increases each step on the way as well as the amount of work.
 Still we have reached a point in which we could show some potential towards accomplishing our goals.
 Lets see our current Roadmap:
-- Find people who are insterested and wants to participate in the project.
+- Find people who are insterested and want to participate in the project.
 - Move the project to a professional game engine.
 The current physics system is not human-playable and it has important issues that makes it no reliable.
 Additionally, the home-made game engine has limitations that makes it harder to create necessary tools for AI Editing & Analyzing.
 - Create better AI Editor/Analysis tools
 - Create better prediction system